ErpNetDocs/webclient/layouts-and-views/configuration/index.md

+# Configurations

 This section explains the necesssary steps in order to be able to operate with layouts in @@webclient.

-# How to enable Layout administration permissions
+# 1. How to enable Layout administration permissions

 To manage layout permissions a system admin should use the settings from within the Desktop client of the instance: